zenorocha/zenorocha.com/articles/quality.md

 Developers may disagree on many things, but there's one thing that almost everybody will agree on — **Jira sucks**.
 The reason for that is not because [Jira](https://www.atlassian.com/software/jira) is slow, because the design is outdated, or "feature x" is missing.
 The problem is the entire product mentality.
 Jira introduces more process.
 It encourages micro-management. **It disrupts flow.** And any product that disrupts flow is inherently bad for users.

 This doesn't mean that Jira is a failure.
 In fact, Jira is a *massive* success from a sales perspective.
-It's software that serves the needs of middle management, or, at least, the needs middle management thinks it has.
+It's a software that serves the needs of middle management, or, at least, the needs middle management thinks it has.
 What are those needs?
 Metrics.
 Being able to make charts, graphs, and reports for the next-higher level of management, so they can say that their team is productive and isn't falling behind.
 Jira is focused on *atarimae hinshitsu* and nothing else.

 <div class="side-by-side">
   <figure>